shawnsoltesz/JurassicPark/README.md

 A -

-Create display for Jurassic Dinosaur Zoo
+Create a welcome screen for application
-Create a menu with the following actions:
+Create a menu for application with the following functionality options:

 1. [(A)dd a dinosaur to the collection]